-- a.
-A judge desiring a panel of forty (40) or more individuals must submit the request in writing to the jury room on the Clerk of the Courts form at least thirty (30) days prior to the date needed. - b.
-Except for capital cases, a judge needing a panel of fifty (50) or more individuals may request such a panel only on Thursday or Friday.
+a.
+A judge desiring a panel of fifty (50) or more individuals must submit the request in writing to the jury room on the Clerk of the Courts form at least six (6) weeks prior to the date needed.

+b.
+Except for capital cases, a judge needing a panel of fifty (50) or more individuals may request such a panel only on Wednesday, Thursday, or Friday.